Identifying Symptoms, Reasons, and Strategies to Combat Overthinking

 Identify your triggers

 Are your thoughts really accurate?
 Why are you thinking this way?
 Often, overthinking is based on irrational fears or beliefs.
-By challenging your thoughts, you can start to see things more clearly.
-Start creating an awareness around your thoughts instead of believing your thoughts are facts.
-Shift your outlook to trusting the scenario.
+By evaluating the evidence that supports your fears, you may start to shift your perspective to a more logical one.
+Start creating an awareness around your thoughts as just thoughts, instead of believing your thoughts are facts.

 Focus on the present moment

-Setting a time limit can help you feel in control without spiraling into hours of obsessive thinking.
-Allow a certain time frame, maybe 10 minutes, and practice changing what you are doing.
-The time for overthinking is over and on something new, better.
+Setting a time limit on how long you can worry for can help you feel in control without spiraling into hours of obsessive thinking.
+Pick a certain time frame, maybe 10 minutes, let your mind go wherever it wants to go, and when the timer goes off, shift your attention away from those thoughts and back to the present moment.

-Peaceful Living Mental Health Counseling, PLLC, is a wellness and counseling center in Westchester, NY.
+Peaceful Living Mental Health Counseling, PLLC, is a trauma-informed mental health counseling private practice center in Westchester, NY.

 Our therapists specialize in the most evidenced-based treatments for children and parents, teens and adults and first responders.
 Our services include therapy for: anxiety, trauma, behavioral disorders, improving relationships and eating disorders.